 Preliminary Risk Analysis: a Prelude to Risk Management

-A preliminary risk analysis, while being a relatively quick-and-painless process, should still consider all variables that can affect a situation – all technical, operational, administrative, physical and personnel variables that may exist.
+A preliminary risk analysis, while being a relatively quick and painless process, should still consider all factors that can affect a situation, whether technical, operational, administrative, physical and personnel variables that may exist.
 With these variables, you can then brainstorm possible threats.
 Since this is carried out prior to an activity being performed, any risks are speculative, though based on experience and inductive reasoning.

 Before a project begins or a system is implemented, assessing risk can be challenging.
 Often, it’s difficult to know where to begin.
 A PRA is an important first step in these situations, because it defines the potential for major risks very early on before big decisions are made.
 It also aids in future decision-making and risk analysis procedures.

 This method of analysis is not foolproof.
 For one, it uses company-defined data parameters.
 You are the one choosing the variables that may be vulnerable to risks and the risks themselves.
 If you overlook an area or fail to include a potential threat, your analysis will be incomplete.